 Monday evening, Feb.
 25 – Thursday, 12:30 p.m., Feb.
 28

 You don’t need to listen to talk radio to feel the tension in the air.
-Whether you’ve seen hate crimes in the news, read the “Comments” section of your favorite online newspaper, or heard about insults thrown around on the playground, you know that, across North America, vitriol is in abundant supply.
-And too often it is pointed at whole groups, based on traits like religion, color, gender, sexual orientation or disability.
+Whether you’ve seen hate crimes in the news, read the “Comments” section of your favorite online newspaper, or heard about insults thrown around on the playground, you know that across North America, vitriol is in abundant supply.
+And it's often pointed at whole groups based on characteristics such as religion, ethnicity, gender, ability or sexual orientation.
 Whether you’ve felt the hostility directed at you personally or are in a supportive relationship with someone who has, you know that hatred of this type breeds fear and isolation that can spread like poison, intimidating and isolating whole communities.

 What is the call of the Gospel of Jesus Christ in tense situations like these?
 What does it mean to love neighbors who are members of targeted groups?
 How can Christian congregations and their leaders engage issues and incidences of hate, intolerance and systemic racism in productive and transformational ways?
 How can congregations whose members are not currently threatened reject complacency and step up with courage to take seriously the call of Christ to “love your neighbor as yourself”?

 Join us Feb.
 25–28 for Pastors and Leaders 2019.

 Pastor Andrew Draper, Ph.D., of Urban Light Community Church in Muncie, Indiana, will share how his church takes this call seriously, serving a diverse population and existing “to reconcile people to God and to each other by joining Jesus Christ in his reconciliation of all things.”
 He is also an occasional teacher at Taylor University.